 In my opinion, one of the biggest advantages the Europeans have isn’t the health care or education, but it is the wonderful sense they have of the importance of family and what it takes to raise a successful child (or member of society).
 In fact, I believe it is this view of family as being important and the civic duty to care for all children that has led to these other, great policies like socialized health care and affordable education and child care.
-In line with this view of family, most European countries also have huge advantages when it comes to maternity and paternity leaves, something that is beyond lacking in the United States.
+In line with this view of family, many European countries also have huge advantages when it comes to maternity and paternity leaves, something that is beyond lacking in the United States.
 Why does this matter?
 For those who quite obviously have never met a baby, which apparently includes the entire US Government, let us first examine why these leaves are so important to a baby’s development.

 In a nutshell: Baby’s best chance at a happy, healthy, and successful life comes from a beginning which includes having a parent (mostly Mom because of breastfeeding, but also Dad) there for at least the first year of life.

 To elaborate: First, a mom at home can breastfeed, which is essential to baby gaining both antibodies to certain diseases and certain nutrients for brain development that baby finds nowhere else.
 Second, no one else will care for your infant like you.
 Daycares have many children to look after and your baby will get a fraction of the attention he or she should get in infancy.
 At home, with a parent who is caring and responsive, your child gets all the love and affection he or she needs in order to develop a sense of security and safety that will enable him or her to become strong and independent later in life.
 Finally, all of these things build up to attachment, the foundation for which is developed in the first year of life.
 While attachment does continue to develop throughout childhood, that first year in particular is important.
 And securely attached children show the benefits of it later on, including higher intelligence, emotional responsiveness, more empathy, greater sense of security, etc.